Apicurio/apicurio.github.io/_posts/2021-12-08-kafkasql-storage-and-security.md

 # Investigation

-In order to investigate the issue, we have to first attempt to reproduce the issue on a local Apicurio Registry deployment.
+In order to investigate the issue, we have to first attempt to reproduce the issue on a local Apicurio Registry deployment with KafkaSQL storage.
 The following is a list of steps we have performed.

 First, a local Kafka instance must be downloaded, and then we can run it: